hktuto/docpal-v6/packages/dp-mdTable/docs/GLOSSARY.md

 ### RelationSuggestionsDialog
 A full dialog showing all pending relation suggestions for a table, accessible from the table toolbar.

+### RecordCardDialog
+A popover dialog that shows a card preview of a related record when clicking on a relation tag.
+Uses `UiPopoverDialog` for positioning relative to the clicked element.

+### CardPreview
+Vue component that renders a record as a card using `CardViewConfig`.
+Shows title, subtitle, cover image, and configurable fields.

+### CardViewConfig
+Configuration for how a record is displayed as a card:
+- `fields` - Array of ViewFieldConfig defining which fields to show
+- `titleField` - Field to use as the card title
+- `subtitleField` - Field for subtitle
+- `coverField` - Attachment field for cover image
+- `advanced` - Custom CSS/JS/template

 ## Patterns

 ### Provider/Consumer